 Pursuing a civil wrongful death lawsuit is different from the criminal charges the liable party might face in your loved one’s death.
 In criminal cases, the state prosecutor must bring charges forward.
 They will likely seek criminal penalties, including fines, restitution, and jail or prison time.
 The prosecutor must prove guilt beyond a reasonable doubt for the judge or jury to convict the defendant.

 The wrongful death action process can often be complex, which is why many who file wrongful death lawsuits seek legal counsel to help them navigate it.
-Kaine Law’s Covington wrongful death lawyer will advocate for justice for your loved one and your family.
+Kaine Law’s Covington wrongful death attorney will advocate for justice for your loved one and your family.
 You could recover damages that can make it easier to cover your loved one’s end-of-life expenses and provide some financial relief for the family.
-We also serve Covington, GA for personal injury, car accidents, and more.
+We also serve Covington, GA, for personal injury, car accidents, and more.

 Call or text 404-214-2001 or complete a Free Case Evaluation form